beckdaniel/ijcnlp17_emo/README.md

 > `bin/preprocess.sh`

 This will unpack the dataset and the word embeddings, as well as formatting the dataset in a friendlier format for the experiment scripts.
-It will also generate the data splits for 10-fold cross-validation, i the `splits` folder.
+It will also generate the data splits for 10-fold cross-validation, in the `splits` folder.

 ## Running the experiments